 During the third quarter of 2011, NewPage Corporation filed for Chapter 11 bankruptcy protection.
 The Company does business with five NewPage mills, including operating three satellite PCC facilities at NewPage locations.
 At present, the Company continues to supply PCC to these mills.
-If NewPage is unable to emerge from the bankruptcy process or should these facilities cease operations, the Company could incur an impairment of assets charge of up to \$16 million and may incur additional provisions for bad debt.
+NewPage has reached an agreement with its major creditor groups on a plan to emerge from bankruptcy.
+However, there can be no assurance such plan will be confirmed.
+If NewPage is unable to emerge from the bankruptcy process or should the facilities the Company supplies cease operations, the Company could incur an impairment of assets charge of up to \$16 million and may incur additional provisions for bad debt.
 Annual sales to NewPage locations in 2011 were approximately \$20 million.

-The Company has evaluated these facilities for impairment of assets and, based upon the information currently available and probability-weighted cash flows of various potential outcomes, has determined that no impairment charge is required in the first quarter.
+The Company has evaluated these facilities for impairment of assets and, based upon the information currently available and probability-weighted cash flows of various potential outcomes, has determined that no impairment charge is required in the third quarter.